 The viral HIV reservoir

-The difference between active CD4 compared to sleeping (or resting) CD4 cells has already been mentioned several times.
+The difference between active CD4 cells compared to sleeping (or resting) CD4 cells has already been mentioned earlier in this guide.

 HIV that is inside sleeping CD4 cells cannot be reached by ART.
-These cells are called the latent reservoir – or more fully, as “the latently infected CD4 viral reservoir”.
+These cells are called the latent reservoir – the latently infected CD4 viral reservoir.

 Actually, most of our CD4 cells are usually resting and this is healthy.
-This part of our immune system is like a huge reference library with thousands of books on the shelves, not being read, but waiting for when they are needed.
+This part of our immune system is like a huge reference library with thousands of books on the shelves waiting for when they are needed.

 Each book is like an immune response that the body developed earlier that is stored away to be quickly activated if it is needed in the future.

 Throughout life, the library continues to grow.
-The body produces new CD4 cells which in turn are primed to respond to an infection – and then they sleep.
+Our body produces new CD4 cells which in turn are primed to respond to a certain infection.
+Then they sleep.

-Some of these cells will be infected with HIV, especially during early HIV infection.
+Just by chance, some of these cells will be infected with HIV, especially during early HIV infection.
 These cells then sleep with HIV trapped inside.
-In this resting state, HIV meds have no way of working – because the viral lifecycle is not active.
+In this resting state, HIV meds have no way of working because the viral lifecycle is not active.

 Some of these cells can also sleep for decades.
 But they can also wake up at any time and the timing is not predictable.
 This is one reason why ART needs to be taken every day.